 Their systems cost just over $500,000 and have a 20-year lifespan.

-The team at GivePower decided to build their Solar Water Farm in Kiunga, on the Eastern Coast of Kenya, situated by the Indian Ocean.
-The region has suffered extreme drought for many years, and the 3,500 inhabitants of Kiunga village have not had access to clean drinking water.
+In 2018, GivePower installed its first Solar Water Farm in Kiunga, on the Eastern Coast of Kenya, situated by the Indian Ocean.
+The region suffered extreme drought for many years, and the 3,500 inhabitants of Kiunga village didn't have access to clean drinking water.

 Before their solar farm installation, the people of Kiunga sometimes had to travel up to one hour each way a day just to get enough drinking water.
 Because each and every drop of water is so precious to them, families and village members usually bathed and washed their clothes in salty water — something that is very harsh on the skin.

 The introduction of the Solar Water Farm changed all of that.
 As of 2019, the plant was producing enough drinking water for up to 50,000 people daily.

 To date, GivePower has completed 2,650 solar power installations across 17 countries.

 In April 2020, GivePower deployed additional solar water farms in both Mombasa, Kenya and La Gonâve, Haiti.
 A few months later, in June 2020, GivePower's Solar Water Farm Max went live in Likoni, Kenya.

 GivePower has also developed solar installations in underdeveloped areas of the U.S., including Standing Rock in 2019 – the largest solar installation in North Dakota.

 Drinking contaminated water can lead to debilitating waterborne illnesses and diseases such as cholera and dysentery.
 Moreover, it should be a basic human right to have access to potable water.
 GivePower's work it's a huge step forward for solar energy usage.